dcdpr/did-btc1/chapters/Security-Considerations.md

 #### Aggregator Beacon Address Verification

-An Aggregator ::Beacon:: Address SHOULD be an n-of-n Pay-to-::Taproot:: (P2TR) address, with a cohort key contributed to the n by each of the cohort participants.
+An Aggregator ::Beacon:: Address SHOULD be an n-of-n Pay-to-Taproot (P2TR) address, with a cohort key contributed to the n by each of the cohort participants.
 DID controllers participating in aggregation cohorts SHOULD verify the ::Beacon:: address is an n-of-n and that one of the n keys is the cohort key provided to the ::Beacon::